Hurricane safety and preparedness

 Read more about hurricane safety, preparedness and recovery:

-- Hurricane Series: Could your facility be a shelter?
+- Could your facility be a hurricane shelter?

 What is your organization doing to prepare for severe weather?

-See how you can prepare and protect your organization from nature’s destructive forces by viewing our 10 Essentials of Severe Weather Preparedness.
-Then take action and step up your severe weather and natural disaster preparedness efforts by utilizing our Severe Weather Preparedness Assessment, Hurricane Tabletop Exercise and Hurricane Exercise Evaluation.
+Prepare and protect your organization from nature’s destructive forces by viewing our 10 Essentials of Severe Weather Preparedness.
+Then take action and step up your severe weather and natural disaster preparedness efforts by utilizing our Severe Weather Preparedness Assessment to see what your organization has covered and discover areas that may need attention.

 For more severe weather information and resources, visit churchmutual.com/weather.